AmanMalviya22/customer-app/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
-Unsplash API for providing free access to high-quality images.
+1.Unsplash API for providing free access to high-quality images.
-Netlify for seamless deployment and hosting.
+2.Netlify for seamless deployment and hosting.